 Quick List of Home Preservation Tasks for January

 January is the month where we set new goals.
 Lose weight, get more organized, spend less time in front of a screen … you get the point.
 Here are some things to get done this month in and around your home.

-- No matter what type of ice melt you choose to apply, the trick is to not let it stand on the surface for long periods of time.
-After the ice melts, if you have piles or clumps leftover, it’s a good idea to sweep them up and dispose.
-Leaving it to permeate into the surfaces can cause damage that will need to be repaired when things warm up.
+- No matter what type of ice melt you choose to apply, the trick is to not let it stand on the surface of high traffic areas for long periods of time.
+After the ice melts on your deck, sidewalk, driveway and patios, it’s a good idea to sweep leftover particulate up and dispose.
+Leaving it to leech into the surfaces as the weather warms up later can cause damage like staining, chipping and cracking and worse.

 Use door mats and boot trays.

 - Snow, slush, and water can wreak havoc on your floors.
 Give them a place to stay and keep wet shoes off the floors.
-It’s also a good idea to keep a dustpan, broom and floor mop near the door for quick cleanups.
+It’s also a good idea to keep a dustpan, broom or Swiffer type floor mop near the door for quick cleanups.